Random walk models for the propagation of signalling molecules in one-dimensional spatial networks and their continuum limit: Methods

 where we neglected terms of order $\Order(\Deltaup t)$ and $\Order(\Deltaup\xi^3/\Deltaup t)$ because they are subdominant under the assumption that the continuum limit $\Deltaup t\to 0$ and $\Deltaup\xi\to 0$ is taken such that the ratio $\Deltaup\xi^2/\Deltaup t$ is constant.
 We also assume that jump probability biases are proportional to $\Deltaup\xi$ so that $\avg{s(\xi)}\Deltaup\xi/\Deltaup t = \Order\big(\Deltaup\xi^2/\Deltaup t\big)$ and both terms in the square bracket are of order $\Order(1)$ in the continuum limit.
 The above expansion in $\Deltaup\xi$ is valid provided node degrees are finite, or $q(\xi,s)\to 0$ as $s\to\pm\infty$ uniformly in $\xi$ and sufficiently fast that the moments in Eq.~\eqref{jump-moments} are well-defined.
 Finally, we define

 and expand $\pd{}{\xi}\big(\widetilde{D}(\xi)\eta(\xi,t)\big) = \big(\pd{}{\xi}\widetilde{D}(\xi)\big)\eta(\xi,t) + \widetilde{D}(\xi)\pd{}{\xi}\eta(\xi,t)$ in Eq.~\eqref{evo-eta3} to obtain

 Equation~\eqref{evo-eta} is a reaction--diffusion--advection equation for the concentration of molecules along the $\xi$-axis, with inhomogenous diffusion $\widetilde{D}(\xi)$ and inhomogenous advective velocity $\widetilde{v}(\xi)$ that depend on node connectivity and jump probabilities via Eqs~\eqref{Dtilde-vtilde} and~\eqref{jump-moments}.
-We note here that this developement is similar to a Kramers-Moyal expansion leading to the Fokker-Planck or Smoluchowski equation, except that it is performed directly on the evolution equation for molecule concentration based on the discrete model, rather than on the master equation of the stochastic model~\cite{swain1984handbook,van1992stochastic,weiss1994,codling2008random}.
-The continuum limit is thus expected to represent the average behaviour of the stochastic model under a mean-field approximation where there are no long-range correlations and only weak nonlinearities~\cite{van1992stochastic,gillespie2007stochastic}.
+We note here that this developement is similar to a Kramers-Moyal expansion of the master equation that leads to the Fokker-Planck or Smoluchowski equation, a partial differential equation (PDE) that governs the time evolution of the probability density function of molecule distribution in space~\cite{swain1984handbook,van1992stochastic,weiss1994,codling2008random}.
+The advantage of not considering the master equation is that we can derive a PDE governing the average molecule concentration in the continuum limit more directly.
+To derive an evolution equation for the average concentration from the master equation would require evaluating the first moment of the master equation, and considering mean-field approximations to remove nonlinearities in the reaction term~\cite{van1992stochastic}.
+One of the difficulties of this approach is to combine both stochastic reactions and stochastic jumps in the master equation.
+We refer the interested reader to Refs~\cite{erban-chapman-2009,erban-chapman-maini-2007}, in which such an approach is undertaken.
+The continuum limit leading to Eq.~\eqref{evo-eta} is thus expected to represent the average behaviour of the stochastic model under a mean-field approximation where there are no long-range correlations and only weak nonlinearities~\cite{van1992stochastic,gillespie2007stochastic}.
+In particular, it may not hold well if the network possesses far connections over distances of the same order as the whole domain.
+The limit $\Deltaup \xi\to 0$ means that distances between connected nodes remain small with respect to the whole domain of the network.
+In practice, most spatial networks predominantly connect nodes in close spatial proximity because there is usually a cost associated with building connections.

 The evolution of the concentration of molecules $n(x,t)$ along the $x$-axis is found from Eq.~\eqref{evo-eta} by using Eq.~\eqref{n-eta} and noting that $\frac{\partial }{\partial x} = \frac{1}{g}\frac{\partial}{\partial \xi}$.
 For ease of notation, we now omit space and time arguments, and implicitly assume that all spatial arguments can be either functions of $\xi$ or $x$, as appropriate, via the one-to-one mapping $x(\xi)$.
 We have